Marchisombe History, Family Crest & Coats of Arms

 - Origins Available:

-Norman Conquest brought to England in 1066.
+Marchisombe is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Marchisombe family lived in Sussex.
 Their name, however, is thought to be derived from a location in Normandy called Argenson, which would have been used as a name in its local form, D'Argenson, meaning from Argenson.
 The location, however, like many small settlements of the time, has been lost to the map in contemporary times.
 It is likely that the M now appears as the first letter of the name in most cases due to confusion with the similar metronymic name meaning son of Margaret.
-CITATION[CLOSE]

 Early Origins of the Marchisombe family

 The surname Marchisombe was first found in West Sussex where the family held estates in Offington.
 One source claims "John D'Argenson, living in 1449, had two sons, one of whom fought at the battle of Pavia, in 1524, and the other, Peter D'Argenson, was founder of the English branch.
 The Margetsons of Yorkshire sprang from that personage, which may well admit of question, for certainly D'Argenson and Margetson are not much alike."

 The Yorkshire Poll Tax Rolls of 1379 list: Robert Marjorison; Richard Marjorison; and Roger Margeryson.

 This web page shows only a small excerpt of our Marchisombe research.
 Another 95 words (7 lines of text) covering the years 1600, 1678, 1663, 1633, 1635 and 1637 are included under the topic Early Marchisombe History in all our PDF Extended History products and printed products wherever possible.